ibadlaskar/Assam-University/README.md

 # AUS

-In this repository you will find Assam University BCS (Computer Science)/BCAPractical Question Solution
+In this repository, you will get Assam University BCS (Computer Science)/BCAPractical Question Solution